kirenz/course-template/docs/project-tips-resources.md

 -   Ask questions if any of the expectations are unclear.

--   **Code:** In your write up your code should be hidden (`echo = FALSE`) so that your document is neat and easy to read.
-    However your document should include all your code such that if I re-knit your qmd file I should be able to obtain the results you presented.

-    -   **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.

 -   Merge conflicts will happen, issues will arise, and that's fine!
     Commit and push often, and ask questions when stuck.